Let’s have a look at how security for mobile devices has evolved over the years.

 Many of these applications have privacy policies which allow them access to various different directories on your phone including your photos, contacts, and documents.
 While the chances of an app actually farming data from your phone are quite slim, it only takes one app to do the damage.

-It is best to remove any applications that you are not using anymore, and any applications which are not providing you with any utility as well.
+It is best to uninstall applications that you are not using anymore and any applications which are not providing you with any utility as well.
 This way, there will be fewer intrusions for you to worry about.
 It is not possible to protect your privacy through a VPN or other software from these apps as it is ‘you’ who gave them permission to access your data.

 Ads may seem particularly harmful and useless, but they are much more than that.
 If you click on an ad when browsing the internet, there is a fair chance that you will be taken to a domain which harvests as much information about you as it can.